ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE" written in capital letters with a blank underscore line after it.
-The letter "R" is in green, while the rest of the letters are in dark blue.
-The background is white.
+The image shows the word "REDUCATE_" with the letter "R" in green and the rest of the letters in dark blue.
+The word ends with an underscore.
+The text is displayed on a white background.
 ```
 ![Image 1](page1_img1.png)